Kiowa County Hall Of Fame

 Dr. Emma Woodrow Davidson

-to start a medical career that lasted many years.
-At that time, a woman doctor
+in 1901 to start a medical career that lasted many years.
+At that time, a woman

-was practically unheard of.
-She started her training at Drake University and
+doctor was practically unheard of.
+She started her training at Drake University

 entered Kansas City Medical School where she finished and did her internship.